garagehive/garagehive.github.io/docs/garagehive-online-documents-what-happens-for-customers-actions.md

 2. [Customer requests for a call back](#customer-requests-for-a-call-back)

 ### Customer approves the job to be done
 When the customer receives and opens the online document, it displays a list of items organised by the action category.
-The customer can now approve the jobs to be done by using the slider on each item and selecting **Next** at the bottom to view the summary of the items selected, as shown below, and approve the items when satisfied:
+The customer can now approve the jobs to be done by using the slider on each item and selecting **Next** at the bottom to view the summary of the items selected, as shown below.
+From the **Summary Page** the customer can approve the items when satisfied or go **Back** remove an approval or approve more items:

 ![](media/garagehive-online-documents-customers-actions1.gif)